jfcherng-sublime/ST-OpenUri/README.md

     // phantoms will be updated only when the user is not considered typing
     // you can make this value larger if you feel ST gets stucked while typing "on_modified_typing_period": 150,
-    // the image used for "open a new window"
+    // the image used for "open a new window" (only supports PNG format)
-    // there are several colors which you may use it by changing the color in the filename
-    // "black", "blue", "green", "grey", "orange", "purple", "red", "white", "yellow"
     // if you don't like them, you can even define your own image path.
-    "image_new_window": "Packages/${package}/images/new-window-blue.png",
+    "image_new_window": "Packages/${package}/images/new-window.png",
+    // the color which used to color the whole image
+    // values can be
+    //     - empty string (use the original color of the image)
+    //     - ST's scope (use the scope color, require ST >= 3170)
+    //     - color code in the form of "#RRGGBBAA" (the "AA" part can be omitted) "image_new_window_color": "#1976d2",
     // draw URI regions?
     "draw_uri_regions": {
         "enabled": false,